sleeplessval/i3-eww/README.md

 `urgent` classes where appropriate, and an `onclick` handler that switches to the workspace it represents.

+The program will also issue commands to EWW to update the `WM_MODE` variable with the current i3 mode.

 ## Libraries

 - [i3ipc](https://crates.io/crates/i3ipc) — handles IPC to i3